urql-graphql/urql/docs/graphcache/computed-queries.md

 ### Simple Pagination

-Given you have a schema that uses some form of `offset` and `limit` based pagination you can use the `simplePagination` exported from `@urql/exchange-graphcache/extras` to achieve an endless scroller.
+Given we have a schema that uses some form of `offset` and `limit` based pagination, we can use the `simplePagination` exported from `@urql/exchange-graphcache/extras` to achieve an endless scroller.

 This helper will concatenate all queries performed to one long data structure.